-So the rope, very important to keep an eye on that, keep it out, floating beside or straight behind.
-Have your observer pull that rope in so we don't have slack rope in the water.
+The rope, very important to keep an eye on that, keep it out floating beside or straight behind.
+Have your observer pull that rope in, so when I have slack rope in the water.
 Everyone's done it, and if you haven't done it, you're probably going to do it.
-Keep that rope out of the jet unit, that is a sure fire way to end the day in a real hurry.
+Keep that rope out of the jet unit.
+That is a sure fire way to end the day in a real hurry.

 Signals are very important.
-That's your communication between your skiers and back to your navigator and then to your driver.
-So your observer telling the driver when you've got people in the water.
-The observer is also telling other boats around when you've got people in the water.
-So hand up, hopefully you should receive a hand up from the driver of the other vessel to say yes that they have seen you and they will avoid you when you go around.
-And once again, you're back on 30 meters from any swimmer, anyone in the water.
-Six knots, and that applies to other boats going around your people in the water and your vessel at stationary point.
+That's your communication between your skiers and back to your navigator, and then to your driver.
+Your observer telling the driver when you got people in the water, the observer is also telling other boats around when you've got people in the water.
+Hand up, hopefully you should receive a hand up from the driver of the other vessel to say that yes, they have seen you, and they will avoid you when you go around.

-Now there are hazards to think about when you're out on the water and at the end of the day it is the driver's responsibility to look after everyone on board.
+Now there are some hazards to think about when you're out on the water, and at the end of the day, it is the driver's responsibility to look after everyone on board.
 You've got to be worried about any other boats, keeping an eye on where they're going.
-Now they should give way to you while you're towing but at the end of the day, it is always ...
-It is every skipper's responsibility to avoid an accident.
+They should give way to you while you're towing, but at the end of the day, it is always, it's every skipper's responsibility to avoid an accident.

-Now, stuff above the water.
-We've got mooring buoys, boats, logs, sand banks, you know, there's trees, whether they're out in the water or up against the bank, you need to keep, your, whoever's being towed, well away from the bank.
+Now, the stuff above the water.
+We've got mooring buoys, boats, logs, sandbanks.
+There's trees, whether they're out in the water or up against the bank.
+You need to keep your whoever's being towed well away from the bank.
 With a tube, that tube's only going to go where the driver sends it.
 And then you've got hazards below the water.
-So we've got depth to worry about, we've got rocks.
-Any sort of underwater obstructions, if someone falls off, you need to know that there's enough water under them that they're not going to get hurt.
+We've got depth to worry about.
+We've got rocks, any sort of underwater obstructions.
+If someone falls off, you need to know that there's enough water under them that they're not going to get hurt.